Aubusson, Creuse: Geography

 Aubusson is situated in the southern part of the département, at the confluence of the rivers Creuse and Beauze.
 The route nationale N141 goes through the town.

 History

 Local lore previously held that the community was settled by defeated Berbers following the 8th-century Battle of Tours, but it is now established that Aubusson has existed at least since the Gallo-Roman period.
 The Camp des Châtres, within the town's boundaries, for a long time considered a Roman fort, actually dates back a little further, to the Iron Age.

 The town was known as Albuciensis in 936 and under the name Albuconis in 1070.
-The name possibly originates from a name of a man, Albucius Other scholars claim the name is from a Celtic word meaning craggy.
+The name possibly originates from the name of a man, Albucius Other scholars claim the name is from a Celtic word meaning craggy.
 In the Middle Ages the town was ruled by viscounts.
 The vicecomital family also produced a troubadour named Joan d'Aubusson.